Easy Accurate Reading and Writing of Floating-Point Numbers

 In {\it How to Read Floating-Point Numbers Accurately}\cite{Clinger:1990:RFP:93548.93557} Clinger astutely observes that successive rounding operations do not have the same effect as a single rounding operation.
 This is the crux of the difficulty with both reading and writing floating-point numbers.
 But instead of constructing his algorithm to do a single rounding operation, Clinger and the other authors follow Matula\cite{Matula:1968:IC:362851.362887,1671610} in doing successive roundings while tracking error bands.

 The algorithms from {\it How to Print Floating-point Numbers Accurately}\cite{Steele:1990:PFN:93548.93559} and {\it Printing floating-point numbers quickly and accurately}\cite{Burger:1996:PFN:249069.231397} are iterative and complicated.
-The read and write algorithms presented here do at most 2 and 4 BigInteger divisions, respectively.
-This simplicity is responsible for the speed of the algorithms.
+The read and write algorithms presented here do at most 2 and 4 BigInteger divisions, respectively\numberedfootnote{Writing exact powers of two takes up to 6 BigInteger divisions, but there are only 2100 of them in the IEEE-754 double-precision range; they could be precomputed.}

-Over the range of IEEE-754\cite{IEEE:1985:AIS} double-precision numbers, the largest intermediate BigInteger used by the power-of-10 algorithms is 339 decimal digits (1126 bits); for the power-of-5 algorithms, it is 242 decimal digits (803 bits).
-According to Steele and White\cite{Steele:1990:PFN:93548.93559}, the largest integer used by their algorithm is 1050 bits.
+Over the range of IEEE-754\cite{IEEE:1985:AIS} double-precision numbers, the largest intermediate BigInteger used by these power-of-5 algorithms is 242 decimal digits (803 bits).
+Steele and White\cite{Steele:1990:PFN:93548.93559} report that the largest integer used by their algorithm is 1050 bits.
 These are not large for BigIntegers, being orders of magnitude smaller than the smallest precisions which get speed benefits from FFT multiplication.

 Both Steel and White\cite{Steele:1990:PFN:93548.93559} and Clinger\cite{Clinger:1990:RFP:93548.93557} claim that the input and output problems are fundamentally different from each other because the floating-point format has a fixed precision while the decimal representation does not.
-Yet, in the algorithms presented here, BigInteger rounding divisions accomplish fast accurate conversions in both directions.
+Yet, in the algorithms presented here, BigInteger rounding divisions accomplish accurate conversions in both directions.

+While the read algorithm tries the division yielding the longer precision quotient first, and retries only if it doesn't fit into the mantissa, the write algorithm tries the shorter precision division first and retries only when the shorter precision fails to read back correctly.

 \beginsection{BigIntegers}

 Both reading and writing of floating-point numbers can involve division of numbers larger than can be stored in the floating-point registers, causing rounding at unintended steps during the conversion.